QuantEcon/lecture-python-intro/lectures/inflation_history.md

 import matplotlib.dates as mdates
 ```

-Let us bring the data into pandas from a spreadsheet.
+Let us bring the data into pandas from a spreadsheet that is [hosted on github](https://github.com/QuantEcon/lecture-python-intro/lectures/datasets/longprices.xls).

 ```{code-cell} ipython3
 # import data and clean up the index